-43.3.6 Credit risk models
+42.3.6 Credit risk models

-The credit risk models (PD, LGD, and EAD) for all major portfolios of the Bank's loan book (Municipal, Balance Sheet Lending, Project Finance and Higher Education) were subjected to review and further development during the 2022/23 financial year.
-The results using the IFRS 9 compliant models for the calculation of ECL are included in the impairment of the loan book for the 2022/23 annual financial statements.
+The credit risk models (PD, LGD, and EAD) for all major portfolios of the Bank's loan book (Municipal, Balance Sheet Lending, Project Finance and Higher Education) were subjected to review.
+The results using the IFRS 9 compliant models for the calculation of ECL are included in the impairment of the loan book for the year.

-This is required to be carried out on a 3 year cycle for governance purposes and approved by the Risk Models Technical Committee which is a sub-committee of Investment Committee.
+This is required to be carried out on a three-year cycle for governance purposes and approved by the Risk Models Technical Committee which is a sub-committee of Investment Committee.

-The requirement to comply with IFRS9 in 2018/19 called for further enhancements of the outputs of the credit risk models.
-The new versions of the models are more adaptable and predictive.
 The models were recalibrated to current performance of the Bank's loan book and larger benchmark portfolios.
-The new versions of the credit risk models were successfully approved by the Technical Committee for implementation in 2018/19 financial year.
+The new versions of the credit risk models were successfully approved by the Technical Committee for implementation.
 Performance of these models are tracked as part of governance requirements.
-Further enhancements to the outputs of credit risk models for the purposes of IFRS 9 compliance will be subject to the review process which governs the credit risk models 12 month PDs and LGDs were transformed to lifetime measures in order to consider the term structure of loans and enable the calculation of lifetime Expected Credit Loss(ECL) applicable to stage 2 classification loans contributing to the portfolio impairment.
+Further enhancements to the outputs of credit risk models for the purposes of IFRS 9 compliance will be subject to the review process which governs the credit risk models.
+12-month PDs and LGDs were transformed to lifetime measures in order to consider the term structure of loans and enable the calculation of lifetime Expected Credit Loss(ECL) applicable to stage 2 classification loans contributing to the portfolio impairment.
 The results using the IFRS 9 compliant models for the calculation of ECL are included in the impairment of the loan book.

-43.3.7 Country risk ratings
+42.3.7 Country risk ratings